Jakelm88/my-TVmaze-front/README.md

 This app is a simple UI using the TVmaze API.
 On the home page, you can find a search bar.
 By clicking on search, you will be presented with 10 tv shows corresponding to your entry.
-Soon, clicking on a show image will bring you to a page presenting you with information about the show (network, summary, ...)
+Clicking on a show image will bring you to a page presenting you with information about the show (network, summary, ...).

+TODO :
+- 2nd page detail and css (logic is done)
+- use LocalStorage to store previous searches
+- show search history on home page
+- ? route history management ?

 _____________________